 a mortgage?
 What is my liability on the existing mortgage loan?
 According

-to Tom Carmody of American Mortgage Corp., if the divorce decree awards the
+to Tom Carmody of Wintrust Mortgage, if the divorce decree awards the

 house and the responsibility for its payment to one spouse, the other spouse